kettubot/kettu-docs/Guides/Setting up lockserver.md

 ![Select Roles Option](https://cdn.discordapp.com/attachments/1089370527518433282/1097247251627249774/Discord_r60oMNv0Ae.png)

 Once finished make sure to apply any changes you made to your sandbox server on your real server!
-If you forgot what permissions you modified don't fret, simple go into server settings -> audit log.
+If you forgot what permissions you modified don't fret, simply go into server settings -> audit log.
 From here you will be able to view any changes you made.
 Then you are safe to delete the sandbox server and delete the server template.

 ## Other things to note